Wuerike/catalog-api/README.md

 - Delete specific item

 ## Dependencies/Requirements

 - .NET Core 6.0
 - MongoDB instance

 ## Getting Started

 ### Configuration

-- The application is configured through the .Net secret manager.
-The secrets-example.json is a model for the needed configuration,you should:
+- The application secrets are configured through an .env file, to configure the app you should:
-  - Duplicate the **secrets-example.json** renaming to **secrets.json**
+  - Duplicate the **example.env** renaming to **.env**
-  - Add your local configurations / variables
+  - Fulfill it with your local variables
-  - Execute `cat secrets.json | dotnet user-secrets set`
+  - Execute `source .env`

-### Building and Running via Visual Studio Code
+### Running Method Options

+#### Dotnet CLI

+Execute `dotnet run` in the terminal

+#### Debug mode

 With the API folder opened at VS Code, hit F5 button to run the application in debug mode.
+Similar functionality could be found in others editors / IDEs.

+#### Docker

+The command to run with docker is inside the makefile, just need execute `make build` and `make run`

+#### Docker-compose

+With docker-compose the app could be runned by executing `docker-compose up --build`

 ## Availables Endpoints

-Being the default base URL `https://localhost:5001`:
+Being the default base URL `https://localhost:5000`:

 - GET **/swagger**: Auto generated swagger webpag documentation
 - GET **/health/live**: Check if the API is alive